Send, receive, lock, refund, issue, replay, prove, or settle.

 Inline ZK is for actions that need their own proof before settlement.
 Full vProgs are the later app-to-app composition direction, where independent apps can read or call one another in one combined outcome.

-Say what the example buys the user.
+Say what the example buys the user

 Use this order before showing artifacts: what landed on TN12, what the reader can click or repeat, what the repo replayed from accepted rows, which rule is script-enforced versus replay-derived or wallet policy, and what remains missing before a real product claim.

-Use the same template for every covenant example: user job, spend rule, accepted path, rejected path, wallet review field, and remaining blocker.
+Use the same template for every covenant example: user need, spend rule, accepted path, rejected path, wallet review field, and remaining blocker.
 Say "budget that cannot drain at once," "step-by-step workflow," or "asset that needs its controller" before naming the mechanism.

 For the public application framing, see what TN12 covenant tests are teaching.
 For the current testnet examples, open the TN12 experiment map.

-Map product ideas to a path.
+Map product ideas to a path

 Open product-path table